eddokloosterman/kube-deploy/README.md

 ### Exposing environment variables during build time

-To enable exposing branch variables to the docker build process you can simply enable it in the deploy.yaml file:
+To enable exposing branch variables to the docker build process you can simply enable it (exposeBuildArgs: true) in the deploy.yaml file:

 ```
 application: